Living Here

 Native species are protected for many reasons:

-- They prey on small insects such as mosquitoes and midges
+- They prey on insects, lawn grubs and spiders

 - They contribute to the agriculture and gardens in some areas as they feed on pest insects